Top Five Frequently Asked Questions

 Trex decking is made from 95% recycled materials, including reclaimed wood and sawdust as well as recycled plastic from many common household items, such as the plastic overwrap on packaging for paper towels and toilet paper, dry cleaner bags, newspaper bags, grocery and shopping bags.
 Trex annually salvages and keeps more than 500 million pounds of plastic and wood scrap out of landfills.
 That makes Trex one of the largest plastic film recyclers in the U.S. In fact, the average 500-square-foot composite Trex deck contains 140,000 recycled plastic bags.
 To learn more, please visit our Always Green page.

-Trex high-performance decking and railing products combine low-maintenance upkeep and luxurious style—all backed by our 25-year Limited Residential Warranty.
-The protective shell technology means all of our deck boards resist staining, fading and cracking, with the highest level of resistance available from our Transcend decking line, followed by Enhance and Select.
-Beyond that, Trex offers a variety of high-performance railing choices, as well, to meet different levels of style, performance and affordability:
+Trex high-performance decking and railing products combine low-maintenance upkeep and designminded style—all backed by our 25-year Limited Residential Warranty.
+The protective shell technology means all of our deck boards resist staining, fading and cracking, with the highest level of scratch resistance available from our Transcend Earth Tones and Tropicals decking lines, followed by Select Earth Tones, Enhance Naturals and Enhance Basics.
+Beyond that, Trex offers a variety of high-performance railing choices to meet different levels of style, performance and affordability.